mustjoon/movie-frontend/README.md

 ## Getting Started

+Create .env file on root of the project and copy contents of .env.example to it.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev